liartem/liartem/README.md

 #### About me

-🌲  I am workign as Data Scientist at Thünen Institute for Forest Ecosystems, where I am implementing machine learning solutions for solving complex problems of environmental modelling.
+🌲  I am working as Data Scientist at Thünen Institute for Forest Ecosystems, where I am implementing machine learning solutions for solving complex problems of environmental modelling.

 😍 In love with code writing, especially on Python.